 Formulating questions to ask college coaches is a very important and individual process.
 Not every question fits every situation, every family, every coach, or every program.

-The first step is to find out what your daughter’s non-negotiables are.
+The first step is to find out what your daughter’s non-negotiables are by taking the PCM6+ Assessment.
 Non-negotiables are the things that matter most to her.
 They are the factors that will bring your daughter the most happiness in college.